VimalBarik/Coding_Practice/README.md

 # Coding Practice

 A collection of practice files I've written since 2021, covering everything from programming fundamentals to machine learning.
-These are not projects — they are notes, experiments, and exercises written while learning.
+These are not projects, they are notes, experiments and exercises written while learning.

 ## Contents